Last Updated on 6 July 2021 by Dan

 Debt can be mentally tough to deal with as well, but very difficult to talk about because it can be tied with very negative emotions.
 If you have good friends and family in your life I can only recommend discussing your situation honestly to them – it may seem daunting and you may think that people will judge you.

-How to construct a plan to reduce debt
+How to construct a plan to reduce Credit Card Debt

 So let’s tackle this!
-Debt is a monster and like fighting any monster you need a plan.
+Credit card debt is a monster and like fighting any monster you need a plan.
 Ours is three phase:

-- We’ll focus first on trying to stop it getting bigger
+- We’ll focus first on trying to stop credit card debt getting bigger

-- Then we’ll prioritize attacking where it can do most damage.
+- Then we’ll prioritize attacking the credit card debt where it can do most damage.

-- And then we’ll chip away at it until it’s dead.
+- And then we’ll chip away at the credit card debt until it’s dead.

-Stage 1: Build a complete view of the outstanding debt
+Build a complete view of your outstanding credit card debt

 To get on top of things, we first need to know what we’re dealing with.
 If you have debt on multiple credit cards, find your last account statement for each.
 Try and list out the following three items, all of which should hopefully be clearly marked on your statement.